Projects: Scroll down to see different Hanley Lab Projects!

 L’évolution de la virulence des agents pathogènes est en partie déterminée par le compromis évolutif entre le niveau de réplication de l’agent d’une part, qui détermine son taux de transmission instantanée, et la durée d’infection d’autre part.
 Alors que la plupart des études existantes évoquent la mortalité induite par l’agent pathogène comme un régulateur de la durée d’infection, nous nous intéressons quant à nous à la manière dont la réponse immunitaire innée peut être impliquée dans le compromis évolutif entre transmission et élimination.
 Nous étudions ici cette question pour les virus de la dengue et Zika chez des hôtes primates non-humains, pour des espèces que l’on retrouve infectées naturellement sur le terrain, mais également pour des espèces qui pourraient constituer de nouvelles populations d’hôtes.
 Les résultats de ce projet permettront d’accroitre notre compréhension des facteurs qui déterminent l’évolution des virus, et de ce fait notre capacité à prédire leur émergence.

-This study is a collaboration among Kathy Hanley, Nik Vasilakis (UTMB), Ben Althouse (NMSU and UW), Shannan Rossi (UTMB), Sasha Azar (Houston Methodist) and Hélène Cecilia (NMSU), with support from Brett Moehn (NMSU), Ivy Yu (NMSU) and Ruimei Yun (UTMB).
+This study is a collaboration among Kathy Hanley, Nik Vasilakis (UTMB), Ben Althouse (NMSU and UW), Shannan Rossi (UTMB), Sasha Azar (Houston Methodist), and Hélène Cecilia (NMSU), with support from Brett Moehn (NMSU), Ivy Yu (NMSU) and Ruimei Yun (UTMB).

-Immunologically mediated trade-offs shaping transmission of sylvatic dengue and Zika viruses in native and novel non-human primate hosts
+Trade-offs shaping transmission of sylvatic dengue and Zika viruses in monkey hosts.

 Nik-Vasilakis,-Shannan-Rossi,-Kathy-Hanley-and-Sasha-Azar.jpg